mathadoor/mathadoor.github.io/_posts/2023-05-10-modeling basics.md

 </div>

 ## Conclusion

-In this article, we studied the basics of modelling by considering two toy datasets.
-The datasets are generated by a biased coin with and without Markov property.
-We fitted two models with varying capacities to the datasets generated for these processes.
-We chose varying capacities to demonstrate the sample complexity of training them.
-The training objective is to estimate the probability of getting a head for a coin toss.
-We found Bernoulli Model(the one with lower capacity) requires fewer samples than Markov model(more capacious) to precisely estimate the probability of the Bernoulli coin.
-Both models are equally accurate.
-However, as we increase the number of samples per dataset, both models become more precise.
-On the other hand, the higher capacity of the Markov model allows it to accurately estimate the probability of the Markov coin, while Bernoulli model fails to capture the effect of the previous state.
-We argue the difference in this performance is because Markov model has more capacity thus it can overfit to superficial irregularities.
-It requires more samples to ignore them.
-On the other hand, simpler models like Bernoulli can easily ignore them as they assume their non-existence.
-However, models can be inaccurate if it fails to account for some aspects of the data generation process.
-This behaviour is clearly seen for the Markov coin.
+In this study, we explored the fundamental concepts of modelling using two basic datasets.
+These datasets were generated using a biased coin, incorporating both independent Bernoulli trials and a Markov property.
+We applied two models of varying capacity to these datasets, aiming to estimate the probability of obtaining a 'heads' outcome in a coin toss.
+Our findings revealed that the Bernoulli Model, which has lower capacity, requires fewer samples than the more complex Markov model to accurately estimate the probability for the Bernoulli coin.
+However, as we increased the number of samples per dataset, both models demonstrated improved precision.

+Interestingly, the higher capacity of the Markov model enabled it to accurately estimate the probability for the Markov coin, while the Bernoulli model fell short in capturing the influence of the previous state.
+We contend that this is due to the Markov model's higher capacity, which allows it to overfit to minor irregularities in the data, necessitating more samples to mitigate this effect.
+Simpler models like the Bernoulli model can readily ignore these irregularities due to its inherent assumptions about the data-generating process.
+However, this simplicity can lead to inaccuracies if the model fails to account for certain aspects of the data generation process, as we observed with the Markov coin.

-This phenomenon of how the alignment between the model and the data generating process affect the model accuracy and precision is a classic case of statistical bias-variance trade-off[1].
-It is important to note the discussion on bias-variance trade-off in popular machine learning literature on the web attributes the difference in the prediction and the ground truth to the capacity of the model.
-However, this argument is incomplete as we must take the data generating process into account.
-A more capacious model does not have to exhibit low bias.
-Also, modern machine learning theory tells us more capacious model can increase both the accuracy and the precision[2].
-Finally, statistical bias is just a part of the story.
-There are other forms of bias present in machine learning algorithms[3] that I intend to cover in one of the subsequent articles.
+This study's findings illustrate a classic case of the bias-variance trade-off in modeling[1].
+It is crucial to note that while much of the popular literature on bias-variance trade-off attributes the difference between prediction and ground truth to the model capacity, this argument overlooks the critical role of the data generating process.
+A model with greater capacity does not necessarily exhibit low bias.
+Also, modern machine learning theory suggests more capacious model can increase both the accuracy and the precision at the same time[2].

+In conclusion, while statistical bias is a significant factor, it is just one part of the larger narrative.
+Other forms of bias exist in machine learning algorithms that are equally important to consider[3].
+I plan to delve into these in subsequent articles, expanding our understanding of bias in machine learning.

 ## References
 [1] Hastie, T., Tibshirani, R., Friedman, J. H., & Friedman, J. H. (2009).
 The elements of statistical learning: data mining, inference, and prediction (Vol. 2, pp. 1-758).
 New York: springer.